Take An Epic Ride At The Chalet In Ohio This Winter

 Where else can I ride a toboggan in Ohio?

-The toboggan park in Ohio’s Mill Stream Run Reservation is doubtlessly one of the coolest winter attractions in the region, but it’s certainly not the only winter slide in Ohio.
-You’ll also find toboggan chutes at Virginia Kendall Park, but beyond that, this cherished winter attraction is a challenge to find it our state.
+Beyond these two options, this cherished winter attraction is a challenge to find in Ohio.
 Interestingly, however, the toboggan sled is a regular prop in the Calvin and Hobbes comic.
 Its cartoonist and author, Bill Waterson, grew up in Chagrin Falls, Ohio.
-(Which is why you may have spotted some local landmarks in the comic series, such as the Chagrin Falls Popcorn Shop.)
+(This is why you may have spotted some local landmarks in the comic series, such as the Chagrin Falls Popcorn Shop.)

 What other winter sports can I do in Ohio?